dOrgTech/OpenRaise/docs/BondingCurve.md

 ) public
 ```

 [**`pay`**](./contracts/BondingCurve/BondingCurve.sol): Pay the beneficiary in collateralTokens.
-Revenue send in this method is distributed between the beneficiary and the bondedToken holders according to the dividendPercentage parameter;
+Revenue sent in this method is distributed between the beneficiary and the bondedToken holders according to the dividendPercentage parameter;

 ```
 function pay(